kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(1\) That part of the cost of rehabilitation or repair for which funds have been appropriated under section 17 of the Federal Airport Act (49 U.S.C.
 1116);

-\(2\) That part of the cost of acquiring an existing private airport that represents the cost of acquiring passenger automobile parking facilities, buildings to be used as hangars, living quarters, or for nonairport purposes, at the airport, and those buildings or parts of buildings the construction of which is not airport development within the meaning of §151.35(a);
+\(2\) That part of the cost of acquiring an existing private airport that represents the cost of acquiring passenger automobile parking facilities, buildings to be used as hangars, living quarters, or for nonairport purposes, at the airport, and those buildings or parts of buildings the construction of which is not airport development within the meaning of [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.35   Airport development and facilities to which subparts B and C apply.|§151.35]](a);

 \(3\) The cost of materials and supplies owned by the sponsor or furnished from a source of supply owned by the sponsor if—